UCDNJJ/ucdnjj.github.io/_pages/data.markdown

 For each of the four species you will find:

-* An `.h5ad` file containing the gene counts, ATAC-seq peaks and mGC, MGN methylation for each cell from the 10X Multiome and snm3C experiments.
+* An `.h5ad` file containing the gene counts, ATAC-seq peaks and mCG, mCH methylation for each cell from the 10X Multiome and snm3C experiments.
 * Fragment files from the ATAC-seq componenet of the 10X Multiome experiments.
-* Bulk HiC loops called within each species for each subclass.
+* Psuedo-Bulk HiC loops called within each species for each subclass.

 A python notebook exploring the `.h5ad` objects can be found here to provide a quick start into the provided data.